luckyfrappe/groundwork/README.md

 ### Business Goals

-- The main goal of this website is to provide clients with an instant preliminary cost estimate for construction groundwork projects in Sweden.
+- The main goal of this website is to provide clients with an instant preliminary cost estimate for construction groundwork projects.
 - Build a professional web-based MVP that supports lead generation.
 - Clearly communicate Groundwork Solutions Ltd.'s value and services.
 - Encourage visitors to take action through clear Call to Actions (CTAs) to get a finalized quote.